sntran/denolcr/README.md

-# denolcr
+# rfetch

+Fetching between remotes, using Web APIs.

-Deno port of Rclone, rewriting functionality using Web API.
+This is a rewrite of Rclone, using modern Web APIs for cross runtimes.

 A [Rclone wrapper for WebAssembly build](./rclone.js) is also available.